bahrudint/gamma25/notebooks/01_intro.md

 * How does the spatial extent change?
 * Do higher energies result in longer or more branched tracks?

+b) Plot the total average charge [Q] vs the energy [in keV].
+Use all the available energies in the electron folder.

 ---

 ## 🧠 Challenge 3 — Track Extent